HungryTurtleCode/htc_website/_posts/2016-01-28-java-plugin-end.md

 ### It&#8217;s Oracle Official!

 Fortunately, now it is official.
-Oracle have <a href="https://blogs.oracle.com/java-platform-group/entry/moving_to_a_plugin_free" target="_blank" data-cke-saved-href="https://blogs.oracle.com/java-platform-group/entry/moving_to_a_plugin_free">announced</a> that the plugin will be removed from JDK 9.
+Oracle have [announced](https://blogs.oracle.com/java-platform-group/entry/moving_to_a_plugin_free){: target="_blank"}<!--_--> that the plugin will be removed from JDK 9.
 It will no longer be in the future runtime environment in Java SE releases.

 This is of course great news for pretty much everyone.
 The Java plugin has been a security risk in browsers for a long time.
 Hackers have gladly exploited those vulnerabilities for just as long.